 Multi-Layer Perceptron (MLP) Network Model

 The MLP [20] is a type of feed forward [21] artificial neural network (ANN) [23] that consists of multiple layers of perceptrons [22], hence the name.
 A perceptron is a type of classifier used for binary classification problems.
-An example of a cross section of an MLP is shown in fig 3.1.
-I have opted to use the MLP network model due to its popularity and use for binary classification tasks.
+An example of a cross-section of an MLP is shown in fig 3.1.
+I have opted to use the MLP network model for its popularity and use on binary classification tasks.

 This model has been constructed using a combination of Python 3.10 and TensorFlow.
-All the variables in this model, including the model weights and biases, are declared as tensors (TensorFlow variables) and the calculations are all carried out using TensorFlow functions.
-This model makes use of back-propagation [24], (section 4.2.4.1.2), which is a method used in ANNs to fine tune the outputs of a neural network model and make them as accurate as possible.
+All the variables in this model, including the model weights and biases, are declared as tensors (TensorFlow variables), and the calculations are all carried out using TensorFlow functions.
+In addition, this model uses back-propagation [24] (section 4.2.4.1.2), a method used in ANNs to fine-tune the outputs of a neural network model and make them as accurate as possible.

 fig 3.1: Simple MLP architecture